Healthy Eating: Eating Less Sodium

 - Remember that the biggest source of sodium in the diet is not salt added at the table.
 In general, the biggest source of sodium is processed foods and foods from restaurants.
 Processed foods include canned foods, frozen dinners, and packaged foods such as crackers and chips.
 They also include dry mixes, such as those you add to hamburger or noodles.

 - If you'd like, keep a sodium record .
 It can show you how much sodium you eat at a meal or during the day.
-If you have heart failure, use a record that allows you to also record your weight (What is a PDF document?) .
+If you have heart failure, use a record that allows you to also record your weight .

 - If you don't cook for yourself, let those who help you know that you want to eat less sodium.
 Show this information to family members, friends, or senior centers or other organizations.

 Try not to eat high-sodium foods.
 These include: